TAPTRv3: Spatial and Temporal Context Foster Robust Tracking of Any Point in Long Video: Experiments

 \subsection{Comparison with the State of the Arts}

-We evaluate {\methodname} on the TAP-Vid~\cite{doersch2022tap} and RoboTAP~\cite{vecerik2023robotap} benchmarks and compare {\methodname} with previous methods to demonstrate the superiority of our approach.
-As shown in Table~\ref{tab:tapvid_benchmark}, {\methodname} achieves state-of-the-art on most metrics on these four datasets.
-In particular, on the Kinetics, RGB-Stacking, and RoboTAP subsets, which are composed of long videos, {\methodname} shows a large improvement (9.3 AJ on average) compared to TAPTRv2~\cite{li2024taptrv2} and surpasses the previous SoTA method significantly by about 2.4 AJ on average.
-On the DAVIS dataset with shorter video, although it is slightly behind TAPTRv2 on AJ, there is still an improvement in $<\delta_{avg}^x$, indicating better localization capability.
+We evaluate {\methodname} on the Kinetics, RGB-Stacking, and RoboTAP datasets, which have relatively long videos, and compare it with previous methods to demonstrate its superiority on long videos.
+As shown in Table~\ref{tab:tapvid_benchmark_longvideo}, {\methodname} achieves state-of-the-art on most metrics on these three datasets.
+With our insights and careful designs, {\methodname} shows a significant improvement (9.2 AJ on average) compared to TAPTRv2~\citep{li2024taptrv2} even with a more lightweight backbone and fewer decoder layers.
+Meanwhile, compared with the previous state-of-the-art Track-On~\citep{Aydemir2025ICLR} that uses DINOv2~\citep{oquab2023dinov2} as the backbone, we achieve an average improvement of 1.0 AJ.

-Although Cotracker3~\cite{karaev2024cotracker3} and BootsTAPIR~\cite{doersch2024bootstap} achieve remarkable performance, they both introduced extra internal real-world data for training.
+Although Cotracker3~\citep{karaev2024cotracker3} and BootsTAPIR~\citep{doersch2024bootstap} achieve remarkable performance, they both introduced extra internal real-world data for training.
 Specifically, CoTracker3 re-renders the Kubric training set with a length of 64 frames, which narrows the gap in video length between training and evaluation.
-Then an additional 15K real-world videos are introduced for fine-tuning.
-BootsTAPIR trains their model on the original Kubric training set but introduces an extra 15M real-world video clips, which is approximately 1,360 times more than the synthetic data (11K) we use for training.
+Then, an additional 15K real-world videos are introduced for fine-tuning.
+BootsTAPIR trains its model on the original Kubric training set but introduces an extra 15M real-world video clips, which is approximately 1,360 times more than the synthetic data (11K) we use for training.
 The results show that despite these methods utilizing much more additional data for training, {\methodname} still achieves competitive performance.

-Note that, for fair comparison, we do not utilize global matching to help reestablish tracking here.
-When the global matching is also considered, the results are further improved.
-For more detail please refer to Sec.~\ref{subsec:abl}.
+Note that, for fair comparison, we do not utilize auto-triggered global matching to help reestablish tracking here.
+When the global matching is also enabled, the results are further improved, as shown in Table~\ref{tab:ablation_trigger} of Sec.~\ref{subsec:abl}.